jennybc/googlesheets/vignettes/managing-auth-tokens.md

+*This is a draft vignette for the [`googlesheets` package](https://github.com/jennybc/googlesheets).
+Feel free to provide feedback in an issue.*

 ## Who should read this

 This vignette explains Google auth token management for anyone who wants to use `googlesheets` in code that runs non-interactively.
 Examples: